Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       In the following example, the LDAP server has the hostname `dcldap2.us.cray.com` and is using the port `636`.

       ```bash
-      export LDAP=dcldap2.us.cray.com
+      LDAP=dcldap2.us.cray.com
-      export PORT=636
+      PORT=636
       ```

    1. Get the issuer certificate for the LDAP server at port `636`.

       Use `openssl s_client` to connect and show the certificate chain returned by the LDAP host.

       ```bash
       openssl s_client -showcerts -connect $LDAP:${PORT} </dev/null